-Working in the public relations industry, I spend a significant proportion of my day trying to come up with creative and original content that will inform, entertain and even inspire people to take a little time out of their day to interact and engage with something I, or my clients, have to say.
+Working in the public relations industry, I spend a significant proportion of my day trying to come up with creative and original content that will inform, entertain and even inspire people to take a little time out of their day to engage with something I, or my clients, have to say.

 And then, one day, I find out that even my best efforts have been dashed…by a puddle.

-I am of course referring to the #DrummondPuddleWatch, an impromptu social media “happening” in which 20,000+ (the counter eventually broke due to overuse) people took to Twitter to comment and react to a small puddle of water on a rainy bridge outside marketing agency Drummond Central’s office.
+I am of course referring to #DrummondPuddleWatch, an impromptu social media “happening” in which 20,000+ (the counter eventually broke due to overuse) people took to Twitter to comment and react to a small puddle of water on a rainy bridge outside marketing agency Drummond Central’s office.